Notes to the Financial Statements (unaudited)

 |Total net book value||51,530||43,916|

 Amortization expense for the year ended March 31, 2012 is $12,386,000 ($11,389,000 in 2010-11).

 Disposals of assets under construction represent assets that were put into use in the year and have been transferred to the other capital asset classes as applicable.

 Effective November 15, 2011, the Department transferred tangible capital assets with a net book value of $799,000 to Shared Services Canada.
 This transfer is included in the disposals and transfers column (refer to note 12 for further detail on the transfer).

 Claims and litigation

-The nature of the Department's activities results in some large multi-year contracts and obligations whereby the Department will be obligated to make future payments when the services and/or goods are received.
+The nature of the Department's activities results in some large multi-year contracts and obligations whereby the Department will be obligated to make future payments in order to carry out its transfer payment programs or when the services and/or goods are received.